Type 1 Diabetes – Newly Diagnosed

 Incidence

 Type 1 diabetes is mostly diagnosed between the ages of 10 and 14, hence the previous classification as “juvenile diabetes.”
 These patients no longer produce the essential hormone insulin, and type 1 is sometimes called “insulin-dependent” diabetes.
 Neither older name is accurate, since people can develop type 1 at any age and many people with type 2 diabetes also depend on external insulin shots.
-Five-10 percent of all diagnosed cases of diabetes are type 1, but type 1 accounts for almost all the cases in children under age 10.
+5-10% of all diagnosed cases of diabetes are type 1, but type 1 accounts for almost all the cases in children under age 10.
 Seventy-five percent of all cases of type 1 diabetes are diagnosed in individual’s under 18 years of age.

 The Juvenile Diabetes Research Foundation (JDRF) offers these statistics.